 The cable is quite thin and lightweight too, and not removable.
 It has a rubbery feel to it and I’m happy to report it doesn’t tangle at all.
 The downside of this lightweight build is that cable is quite microphonic.
 It is prone to picking up your movements as it rubs off your clothes.

-I’m happy to say that Momentum in-ears are not picky about the source.
+I’m happy to say that Sennheiser Momentum InEar is not picky about the source.
 They’ll happily cooperate with a good phone output, but give their best with a reasonably priced DAC dongle like Sonata HD.
 Moving to Dragonfly Black didn’t yield much improvement.

 Sound signature was a surprise for me as it wasn’t a typical Sennheiser affair.
 I expected warm, to die for, midrange and softened highs, but no sir.
 What I was treated with instead was something completely different.
 Bass was prominent, weighty and disciplined – in one word great.
 The lower midrange has a noticeable dip, while the higher midrange is pronounced.
 What this means is that vocals are not particularly weighty nor full sounding.
 That high midrange peak is giving them an edge too.
 This edge increases the sense of resolution but makes vocals sound more aggressive too.
 Occasionally harsh sss, hhh, etc. can be heard.
 Going higher into the frequency response everything sounds fine.
 Momentum can reveal plenty of atmospheric details on your recordings.

 This U shaped signature really took me off guard, because I just wasn’t expecting it from Sennheiser.
 But moving on there are other qualities here.
 As I mentioned, bass notes are weighty but well-controlled, never rumbling without a purpose.
 Overall clarity and instrument separation are great too.
 Browsing through my Pop and Rock music I had a lot of fun.
 Due to its sound signature, my favorite Jazz singers didn’t sound as present and rich as I wanted them to.